Volvo XC60 Recharge hybrid review

 There are some interesting alternatives to the XC60, though.
 It's a mid-size premium SUV with five seats, and there aren’t many direct rivals with plug-in drivetrains just yet, but the competition consists of the Mitsubishi Outlander PHEV, among others.

-Elsewhere, the Lexus RX 450h is a premium five-seat SUV that also uses a petrol engine (a V6 here) and electric motor, but unlike all of the cars above – including the Volvo – the Lexus isn’t a plug-in car.
-The Japanese company calls it a ‘self-charging’ hybrid, which is a little misleading.
-Basically, the car uses the engine or energy recouped on the brakes to top up the battery, which means it isn’t as efficient.
-A seven-seat RX L 450h is also available.
+Elsewhere, the Lexus RX 450h is a premium five-seat SUV that also uses a petrol engine (a V6 here) and electric motor, but unlike the cars above, the Lexus isn’t a plug-in.
+The Japanese company calls it a ‘self-charging’ hybrid, which means the car uses the engine or energy recouped from the brakes to top up the battery – but it's not as efficient.

 With the Volvo you can plug in.
-Do so and the Swedish brand reckons you can travel 23 miles on electric power alone.
-The 10.4kWh lithium-ion battery supplies an electric motor.
-In combination with the 2.0-litre turbocharged and supercharged petrol engine, this means there’s an impressive 340bhp on offer from the T6, 390bhp from the T8 and 405bhp from the special-edition T8 Polestar Engineered version.
+Do so and the Swedish brand reckons you can travel up to 34 miles on electric power alone, thanks to the 11.6kWh lithium-ion battery supplies an electric motor.
+In combination with the 2.0-litre turbocharged and supercharged petrol engine, there’s an impressive 340bhp on offer from the T6, 390bhp from the T8 and 405bhp from the special-edition T8 Polestar Engineered version.

 Both of these figures are enough to rival some serious hot hatchbacks, but there’s more than just straight-line speed on offer.
 The way the XC60 T8 delivers its power, in a smooth, electrically assisted surge, means there’s always plenty of performance for making effortless progress.

 Of course, a plug-in car has to be efficient, too, regardless of whether it’s an SUV or serves up strong performance.
 According to the official claims, the XC60 T8 absolutely is.
-Official fuel economy stands at fractionally more than 100mpg, while CO2 emissions are 51g/km, which means the Volvo is exempt from the London Congestion charge.
+Official fuel economy stands at more than 120mpg, while CO2 emissions are 56g/km at most, which means the Volvo is exempt from the London Congestion Charge.

 It’s a little less practical than its regular petrol or diesel-engined siblings, but with a 468-litre boot with the rear seats in place, not by much.
 There’s no drawback inside, as interior space is identical to the regular XC60, while all trim levels available with the T8 Twin Engine get plenty of kit.